uber-go/fx/docs/parameter-objects.md

 That is, a parameter object is not a general purpose object like "user" but purpose-built, like "parameters for the `GetUser` function".

-In Fx, parameter objects consist of exported fields exclusively, and are always tagged with `fx.In`.
+In Fx, parameter objects contain exported fields exclusively, and are always tagged with `fx.In`.

+**Related**

+- [Result objects](result-objects.md) are the result analog of parameter objects.

 ## Using parameter objects

 To use parameter objects in Fx, take the following steps:

-1. Define a new struct type named after your constructor.
+1. Define a new struct type named after your constructor with a `Params` suffix.
    If the constructor is named `NewClient`, name the struct `ClientParams`.
    If the constructor is named `New`, name the struct `Params`.
    This naming isn't strictly necessary, but it's a good convention to follow.